lISIQI7/share-page/README-brief.md

 Language : [English](README.md)

+# some point

-# Explore entrance
+Explore entrance

-# Playground : open it.
+Playground : open it.

-# Pyxel color Try it.
+Pyxel color Try it.

-# pay attention to these points and thank you.
+pay attention to these points and thank you.